alexbykoff/13/readme.md

 Cursors to move.
 If you decide to equip a new piece of gear an old one will be replaced and sold.

+First foe is the hardest so steel yourself.

 ##### How to develop: